stiker-moises/Dotfiles/installscript.md

 $ upd

 Step 7.
-Install your own software
+Install your own software:

-    A. Edit your configuration.nix and dd <hostname>.nix to the list of imports
+    A. Edit your configuration.nix and dd <hostname>.nix to the list of imports:

         $ snv /etc/nixos/configuration.nix

-    B. Add your software by editing by copying my anarchy-desktop.nix to your <hostname>.nix
+    B. Add your software by editing by copying my anarchy-desktop.nix to your <hostname>.nix:

         $ doas cp /etc/nixos/anarchy-desktop.nix /etc/nixos/$(cat /etc/hostname).nix